 “On the same day the Lord made a covenant with Abram, saying: “To your descendants I have given this land, from the river of Egypt to the great river, the River Euphrates — 19 the Kenites, the Kenezzites, the Kadmonites, 20 the Hittites, the Perizzites, the Rephaim, 21 the Amorites, the Canaanites, the Girgashites, and the Jebusites.”
 (Gen 15:18-21)

 There were promises given later under the Law, but they were usually conditional covenants – “If you…then I….”
 In contrast, the covenant God made with Abraham and his descendants was emphatically unconditional.
 He didn’t say: “If you and your descendants continue in my ways, then I will give you the land.”
 No. The Lord solemnly swore by Himself with an oath saying: “To your descendants I have given this land.”
 The fulfillment of the promise was a given, even before Abram had any descendant and before they had taken possession of the land.

 It is significant that the Lord here changed the tense of the verb from “I will give” in 13:14-17 to the perfect tense, “I have given.”
-From this point forward in Scripture He refers to the Promised Land as “the land I have given to the children of Israel.”
-(Nu 20:24; 20:12; 33:53, etc.) Even when in judgment He sent them into captivity among the nations He still refers to it as “the land I have given you” and promises to restore them permanently in their land afterwards.
+From this point forward in Scripture He refers to the Promised Land as “the land I have given to the children of Israel” (Nu 20:24; 20:12; 33:53, etc.).
+Even when He sent them into captivity among the nations in judgment, He still refers to it as “the land I have given you” and promises to restore them permanently in their land afterwards.
 After warnings of strong and severe judgments, before removing them from the land, He promised their ultimate restoration saying: